Anti-bunching dynamics of plasmonically mediated entanglement generation: Abstract

 \section{Abstract}

 Dissipative entanglement generation protocols embrace environmental interactions in order to generate long-lived entangled states.
-In this letter, we report on anti-bunching in the second order correlation function for a pair of actively driven quantum emitters coupled to a shared dissipative plasmonic reservoir.
+In this letter, we report on the anti-bunching dynamics for a pair of actively driven quantum emitters coupled to a shared dissipative plasmonic reservoir.
 We find that anti-bunching is a universal signature for entangled states generated by dissipative means and examine its use as an entanglement diagnostic.
-We discuss the experimental validation of anti-bunching on realistic timescales, determined by an effective two-qubit Rabi frequency, and analyze the robustness of entanglement generation with respect to perturbations in local detunings, couplings, and driving fields.
+We discuss the experimental validation of plasmonically mediated entanglement generation by Hanbury Brown-Twiss interferometry with picosecond timing resolution determined by an effective two-qubit Rabi frequency, and we analyze the robustness of entanglement generation with respect to perturbations in local detunings, couplings, and driving fields.